holysnippet/pico_eth_doc/README.md

 - **C2** buffers the voltage delivered by the divider bridge R1 & R2.
 100pF to 1nF should work but more investigation could be beneficial.
 - **R5** limits the current flowing to the Pico input.
 The Ethernet signal is a high frequency signal.
 It can therefore cause a significant current to flow (in the worst case) through the small capacitance (a few pF) of the Pico's input port.
 A slightly lower value of **R5** (and possibly a slightly different setting of potentiometer **R6**) would distort the signal a little less and allow a lower error rate.
 800 ohms to 1.6k ohms seem to work.
 Prefer the value in the diagram (1k).
 More research could also be beneficial here.

-***R6**, **R5** & **C2** have been determined empirically.
+***R6, R5 and C2** were determined empirically.
 I wanted to keep the receiver simple so that this project would be accessible to as many people as possible.
 I think there are better solutions.
 Mine consumes little current and takes advantage of the differential nature of the signal.
-The downside is that we expose the Pico to the Ethernet voltages and rely on its internal protections.
-The value of **R5** is consequent and the voltages presented by the Ethernet bus are low.
-It is more than unlikely that the Pico will suffer any latch-up event at these levels.
-It would be even more unlikely to damage it.*
+The disadvantage is that we expose the Pico to the Ethernet voltages and depend on its internal protections.
+(And we also accept to potentially lose some frames compared to an active differential receiver).
+But the voltages presented by Ethernet are low, if we keep a sufficient value for R5 (but not too high either) it is unlikely that the Pico will suffer from latch up events and even more unlikely that it will be damaged.*

 **Physical interface possible improvements:**

 - Evaluate the reception quality by disabling the Schmitt trigger on the GPIO input.
-- Evaluate the reception quality by deactivating the pulldown resistor on the GPIO input.
-- Evaluate the reception quality by coupling the signal differently (capacitively) in conjunction with one (or both) of the two options above.
+- Evaluate the reception quality by coupling the signal differently or with a different biasing method.
-- An active differential transceiver (ISL3177) would provide an extremely low error rate with no potentiometer to adjust.
+- An active differential transceiver (ISL3177) would provide an extremely low error rate, out of the box.
 - Someone talented could probably arrange a pair of 2N3904s into a cheap and fast 3.3V differential receiver.

 ### Assembly guidelines